muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### LLMs/Generative AI: Deploying open LLMs at scale with Amazon Sagemaker, FastAPI and AWS Lambda serverless services
+### LLMs/Generative AI: Deploying LLMs at scale with Amazon Sagemaker, FastAPI and AWS Lambda serverless services
 FastAPI is a modern web framework designed for building APIs with Python.
 It emphasizes simplicity and ease of use while providing robust functionality, making it popular among developers for creating high-performance APIs.
 In this example, I deployed a  Microsoft/Phi-2 LLM from the Hugging Face hub to an Amazon Sagemaker endpoint with GPU instances.
 To integrate the Sagemaker endpoint to consumer-facing APIs, I utilise FastAPI and AWS lambda as a serverless service.